rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

 use of recursive types:

 _side_note_start
-The github repo with code examples for this series contains [_add_blank_target RecSchemes.ts](https://github.com/rpeszek/ts-experiments/blob/master/ts-notes/src/RecSchemes.ts).
-This module contains code that allows for _folding_ (TS/JS ecosystem tends to use the term _reduce_) and _unfolding_  of arbitrary JSON values expressed as `JsonVal`.
+The github repo with code examples for this series includes [_add_blank_target RecSchemes.ts](https://github.com/rpeszek/ts-experiments/blob/master/ts-notes/src/RecSchemes.ts).
+This module contains code that allows for _folding_ (TS/JS ecosystem tends to use the term _reduce_) and _unfolding_  of arbitrary JSON values (expressed as the above `JsonVal`).

-This approach is called _Recursion Schemes_.
+Such approach is called _Recursion Schemes_.
 If you are not familiar with this concept, you are likely to have two reactions: "the code looks surprisingly terse" and "WTF is going on".
 IMO any code that solicits these 2 reactions is worth exploring.
 The first suggests a principled code, the second suggests an opportunity to internalize some fundamental principles.

 One high level intuition about recursion schemes is that they abstract out/hide recursion.
-Readers not familiar with this concept should try implementing an analogous `fold` for the above `List` type and compare the resulting type with TS's array `reduce`.
-Recursion schemes are not easy, at least they were not easy for me to learn.
+Readers not familiar with Recursion Schemes should try implementing an analogous `fold` for the above `List` type and compare its type with TS's array `reduce`.
+Recursion schemes are not easy, at least they were not easy to learn for me.
-Since an identical technique can be applied to many other recursive types, recursion schemes could be used as a pattern in TS.
+Since this technique can be applied to many other recursive types, recursion schemes could be used as a pattern in TS.

 Recursion Schemes are firmly rooted in theory.
 For example, the `fold` and `unfold` definitions in my example follow from categorical concepts explained [_add_blank_target here](https://bartoszmilewski.com/2017/02/28/f-algebras/)[^ct].
 This technique is also very useful.
 Examples are: manipulating XML documents, rewriting AST (syntax trees) of interpreted programs.
-A lot of code at my work is using recursion schemes (we are not doing it in TS though).
+A lot of code at my current work is using recursion schemes (we are not doing it in TS though).
 In the TS/JS world, you could think about presenting very nested data by folding it into a nested React component.
 Working with any recursive type is likely to benefit from using recursion schemes.

 Even though TS is not capable of implementing recursion schemes the way they are done in Haskell or Scala, there is some simplifying benefit of TS's structural typing.
-The linked TS code explains this in code comments.
+The linked code examples explain this in code comments.
-It is really nice that code like this is possible.
+It is really nice that code like this is possible in TS.
 _side_note_end

 [^ct]:  The code examples in the linked CTFP chapter require a `Fix` type that allows for rolling (applying `Fix`) and